 Preferred Hotel programs and Amex Fine Hotels

 As well as Virtuoso, many premium hotel companies have their own similar schemes.
-These are only available to book via a travel agent such as Propeller.
+These are only available to book via a travel agent such as Debonair.
 Benefits vary from hotel to hotel but can include room upgrades, complimentary breakfast, early check in and late check out, resort and spa credit among others.
 Most of them are combinable with your loyalty benefits for the hotel and available on all rates such as advance purchase and packages.
 The programs include:

 - Four Seasons Preferred program